The Great White North (album): Awards

-In popular culture
+In other media

 Track #7, "Take Off" is featured in The Simpsons Season 13 episode, "The Bart Wants What It Wants".

 "Take Off" is also featured in Ash vs. Evil Dead Season 2 episode, "DUI".

 Featured among other classic artists, track #15, "The Twelve Days of Christmas" also appears on a compilation album entitled, A Rock 'n' Roll Christmas II.

 "The Twelve Days of Christmas" is included on Dr. Demento Presents: The Greatest Christmas Novelty CD of All Time.